Elao/form.js/doc/collection.md

 __Optional options:__

 * _add:_ (string) The ID of the add button for the collection.
-Specifying this option allow the the user to new element to the collection.
+Specifying this option allows the user to add a new element to the collection.
 * _delete:_ (string) The Class of the delete buttons for collection items.
-Specifying this option allow the user to remove of existing element from the collection.
+Specifying this option allows the user to remove existing element from the collection.
 * _min:_ (integer) The minimum number of element the collection should contain (prevent item from being deleted if the minimum number of items is not reached).
 * _max_:_ (integer) The maximum number of element the collection should contain (prevent item from being added if the  maximum number of items is reached).

-The easier way to specify this options is to set the correct `data-` attributes to the collection root element, as below:
+The easiest way to specify these options is to set the correct `data-` attribute to the collection root element, as below:

 ```html
 <!-- The collection -->